Areolar gland

+They are sebaceous glands, which secrete sebum oil, a free fatty acid, onto the skin that lubricates the nipple when breastfeeding, protects the skin, and provides some air tightness between the infant's mouth and the nipple.
+They also emit odor compounds into the air that attract babies.

+In addition, a study of 121 white mothers found that higher numbers of areolar glands on the breasts (commonly known as AG number) was correlated with infants gaining weight faster and lactation beginning faster.

+A meta-analysis shows that odor compounds emitted from lactating breasts reduced arousal states in active newborns, increases arousal states in sleepy newborns, and causes babies to turn their heads towards the breast, though the source of these effects were not strongly identified.
+A targeted study of 16 infants based on these observations has shown that these effects can be induced experimentally through a researcher directing a baby with areolar gland scent on a stick.
+Additionally, areolar gland scents cause these effects more strongly than milk or sebum odors.

 Structure

 Areolar glands are round bumps found in the areola, and sometimes on the nipple.

 Variation

-The tubercles become more pronounced during pregnancy.
+The tubercles become more pronounced when the nipple is erect, and during pregnancy.
 The number of glands can vary greatly, usually averaging from 4 to 28 per breast.

 Function

-Areolar glands make oily secretions (lipoid fluid) to keep the areola and the nipple lubricated and protected.
+Areolar glands make oily secretions (lipoid fluid) that keep the areola and the nipple lubricated and protected.

 Volatile compounds in these secretions may also serve as an olfactory stimulus for newborn appetite.

+Areolar glands, especially during pregnancy and lactation, emit odors that reliably cause newborn babies to face the breast and locate the nipple.
+Cleaning the breast or otherwise masking these scents makes it harder for newborns to find the nipple, and to get an important first drink of immunoprotective colostrum.

 They can become exposed and raised when the nipple is stimulated.
 The skin over the surface opening is lubricated and tends to be smoother than the rest of the areola.

 Clinical significance

 Areolar glands may secrete excessive amounts of oil.
-This is a neutral condition that rarely represents any underlying problem, unlike galactorrhoea.
+This is a neutral condition that rarely represents any underlying problem, unlike the spontaneous flow of milk from the breast.

 History

-Areolar glands may also be called Glands of Montgomery, or Montgomery tubercles.
+Areolar glands may also be called glands of Montgomery, or Montgomery tubercles.
 They are named after Dr. William Fetherstone Montgomery (1797–1859), an Irish obstetrician who first described them in 1837.